michaeldll/midas-experiment/README.md

 Featuring:

-- Only 2 dependencies
+- Only 3 dependencies
 - Fast build times
-- Typescript and SASS support
+- Typescript, GLSL and SASS support

 ## How to develop :